[dopts id="6"]

 Posted in Westray: Self Catering | Tagged , | Comments closed

-The West Manse and Brotchie viewed from The SteadingAerial View of the West Manse - winter 2011Lovingly restored Georgian/Victorian Manse offers homely, elegant, warm and sustainable self catering for one to twelve people; also courses and exhibitions.
+Brotchie is the kitchen area of a lovingly restored Georgian /Victorian Manse, which offers homely, warm, sustainable self-catering for two couples.
 Children and dogs very welcome.
-Situated on a headland steeped in “prehistory” and within close walking distance of dramatic Atlantic cliffs and a stunning sandy beach, the West Manse and Brotchie are the perfect accommodation for those looking for a peaceful holiday away from the hustle and bustle of modern living.
+It is on a headland steeped in prehistory and within close walking distance of dramatic Atlantic cliffs and a stunning sandy beach.
+Brotchie is the perfect accommodation for those looking for a peaceful holiday away from the hustle and bustle of modern living.

 For more information visit the West Manse website.